 Local companies might be able to offer a better price and more options than what you may find when searching on major booking comparison websites.
 You'll also be doing your part to support the local economy.
 Make sure to do your research and consider seeking advice from other travellers or reading reviews before you book.

 Scour travel forums such as Lonely Planet and TripAdvisor – you can either post a question and start a topic thread or just look through past topics to find what you are looking for.
 The hints and tips you get about where to go and who to purchase through are invaluable and if you see a trend towards a particular activity or company you can usually trust the advice is worth taking.

-It doesn’t suit all destinations but if you do your research you’ll find there are many countries where it is possible to purchase your transport before you leave.
-If travelling to Japan, it’s actually compulsory for you to purchase your JR Pass before you leave Australia.
+It doesn’t suit all destinations but if you do your research you’ll find there are many places where it is possible to purchase your transport before you leave.

 If you’ve never purchased a holiday online before it can seem a little daunting.
 However, with enough time and research it can be well worth the effort, and even turn out to be really fun.
 With all the research under your belt, you’ll also be sure to help other travellers with your hints and tips!